-We’ve got data on every car, truck, and SUV available in 2016 and 2017 with a manual transmission, including the cost or fuel mileage penalty or reward for choosing it, and trim levels that allow a manual transmission.
+We’ve got data on every car, truck, and SUV available in 2018 with a manual transmission, including the cost or fuel mileage penalty or reward for choosing it, and trim levels that allow a manual transmission.

 Americans don’t buy manual transmissions anymore.

 Since 2012, only about 4% of the cars sold in the United States have manual transmissions, and those numbers are dropping.

 Broad segments of the car market don’t even offer a manual, and on some that do, the process to order one requires either buying a bottom-feeder, or paying more than you would for an automatic.

 A few surprising facts:

 - Out of 226 new vehicle models for sale in the US, only 34% (79 models) even offer a manual transmission

 - Several manual models went away for the 2018 model year.

 - 54.5% of the subcompact and compact cars with manual transmissions get poorer fuel economy than the same cars with automatic or continuously variable transmissions